 North Korea - Marathon for the People

 North Korea is one of the most isolated countries in the world - and yet it gives sports enthusiasts the unique opportunity to participate in a marathon through the capital Pjongjang.
-Dozens of international runners use the huge event also to find out more about country and people, about military and nuclear programs or about the cautious modernization.
+Dozens of international runners use the huge event also to find out more about the country and ist people, about military and nuclear programs or about their cautious modernization.

 Paphos - No Man's Home

 What happens to a society in which every fifth is forced to leave his home and live at someone else's place?
 When Cyprus was politically divided in 1974, large parts of the population were forcefully moved.
-200,000 people, almost 20% of the entire population were affected.
-Even whole villages have lost their entire original population.
-This movie tells the story of this cultural dislocation from the perspective of two young Cyprians.
-Critically asking, they are representatives of a young generation full of intelligent, self-confident and politically interested Cyprians who want to leave behind the deadlocked position of their parents and grandparents concerning the Cyprus dispute and its consequences.
-Without losing track of their cultural origin.
-On their way they meet two strong Cyprian women who shaped the reappraisal of the conflict in the past few years in individual ways.
+200,000 people, almost 20% of the entire Population were affected.
+Whole villages have even lost their entire original population.
+This movie tells the story of this cultural dislocation from the critical perspective of two young Cyprians.
+They represent a young generation full of intelligent, self-confident and politically interested Cyprians who want to part with their parents' and grandparents' deadlocked standpoint regarding the Cyprus dispute and its consequences- and this, without losing track of their cultural roots.
+They also meet two strong Cyprian women who, in the past few years, shaped the reappraisal of the conflict their own way.

 Hillary vs. Donald - A Nation Divided